Eru

 Add meat to a pot over medium high heat.
 Season with salt and pour in about two to three cups of water.
 If using canda, boil longer before adding beef.
 Cover and let the meat cook until tender.

 In the meantime, soak Eru leaves in warm water for about 10 minutes then rinse and drain out the water.
-Add spinach or Wterleaf to the pot and stir then stir in Eru and crayfish.
+Add spinach or Waterleaf to the pot and stir then stir in Eru and crayfish.
 Add maggi cubes and scotch bonnet pepper.
 Using the back of a spoon, crush the maggi fully and crush the pepper enough to release its flavors.

 Next, pour in palm oil and cook for another 10 to 15 minutes or until the Eru is tender and most of the water has evaporated from the dish.
-Taste for salt and adjust as needed before turning of the fire.
+Taste for salt and adjust as needed before turning off the fire.
 Serve hot with garri or fufu of your choice and enjoy.

 Leave a comment